-Network-based file systems tend to be easier to use than user-space encryption programs because encryption and decryption happen transparently to the user.
+NFS-based local file systems tend to be easier to use than user-space encryption programs because encryption and decryption happen transparently to the user.
 On the other hand, users must realize that they need to "mount" encrypted directories to a special mount point in order to manipulate them.
 Thus, the encryption is not entirely transparent.

-Due to their network nature and need to cross the kernel boundary many times, network-based file systems have perhaps the worst performance numbers compared to other forms of solutions in this survey.
-On the other hand, should normal file system operation involve network latency, the overhead of kernel crossing can become negligible.
+Due to their need to cross the kernel boundary many times, NFS-based local file systems have perhaps the worst performance numbers compared to other forms of solutions in this survey.

-3.1.4 Stackable File Systems.
+3.1.4.
+Stackable File Systems.
 Stackable file systems use a stackable architecture to extend functionality (such as cryptographic functions) by intercepting system calls and routing them to an inserted file system layer.
 In other words, these file systems run inside the kernel and can operate on top of any other file system without requiring other user-level processes or daemons to run.
 Some examples of stackable file systems include Cryptfs, NCryptfs, and eCryptfs.